 What I Saw In The Maasai Mara National Reserve

 We spent 3-4 days going out into the Maasai Mara National Reserve driving around to see different animals.
 Our great guide and driver Duncan knew all the best places to spot the animals.

-As we drove round the Maasai Mara National Reserve, Duncan would tell us stories about the animals and he taught he lots of useful facts.
+As we drove around the Maasai Mara National Reserve, Duncan would tell us stories about the animals and he taught he lots of useful facts.
 Here are some of the things I remember (I say remember because it was now 10 years ago!!)

 Giraffes are said to be colour blind, they can only see one colour only and that colour is red.

 Male lions are said to have several female partners, they spend up to 7 days with each female while the others look after the young and do the hunting.
 The Lions are said to be able to mate up to every 21 minutes.

 Zebras are not identical as each of them are individually striped.
 Not any 2 Zebras are the same stripes or design.

 Elephants are known to suck in water and combine with mud will spray that on themselves to make a coating on their skin.